-Using an alarm reduces bedwetting in about two thirds of children during treatment, and about half the children remain dry after stopping using the alarm.
 Clinical trials and reviews have found alarms to be the most effective treatment for bedwetting.

 Following an initial successful treatment, the bedwetting may return (relapse) at some point after treatment stops.
 If this occurs, a second course of alarm treatment will often work.